holomodular/ServiceBricks-Work/README.md

 ## Overview

-This repository contains a work microservice built using the ServiceBricks foundation.
+This repository contains the work microservice built using the ServiceBricks foundation.
-The work microservice exposes a ProcessDto object used to store a ProcessType and ProcessData properties that are used to process work from a table like a queue using the WorkService class.
+The work microservice exposes a ProcessDto object used to store a ProcessQueue, ProcessType and ProcessData properties that are used to process work from a table like a queue using the WorkService class.
 It exposes an abstract class WorkProcessService that encapsulates the functionality for you.

 ## Data Transfer Objects